hakngrow/aave-flashloan/README.md

 - The second transaction indicates the payback of 1 DAI plus fees back to the lending pool.
 - The third and last transaction show generated DAI interest as a separate utility.

+### 9. Conclusion

+In this tutorial, we have successfully written, deployed and executed a flash loan smart contract.
+We borrowed DAI from the Aave lending pool and paid the loan amount plus fee in a single transaction, all done without any collateral.